-- a.
-At least one-third of the total credits used to satisfy degree requirements must be earned (while registered for Ph.D. study) in continuous residence on the Purdue campus where the degree is to be granted. - b.
+- 1. At least one-third of the total credits used to satisfy degree requirements must be earned (while registered for PhD study) in continuous residence on the Purdue campus where the degree is to be granted. - 2.
 At least 90 total credits are required (minimum of 50 course credits).